lifeasageek/snu-software-security-public/lab-assign-setup/README.md

 [*] GOOD! init was successful!
 ```

-Note that `class-syssec-public` folder should be located as
+Note that `snu-software-security-public` folder should be located as
-`/vagrant/class-syssec-public` inside vm.
+`/vagrant/snu-software-security-public` inside vm.
 This is required as the kflag
 kernel module, which is installed by `init` script and generates
 `flag`, assumes the `target` binary (that you will attack in the
-assignment) is placed in the directory `/vagrant/class-syssec-public`.
+assignment) is placed in the directory `/vagrant/snu-software-security-public`.